davidcheong/pybible/README.md

 # pybible
 includes python Bible.
-Functions to use with the Django-Bible app
+Functions to use with the django-pybible app

 # download
 download with: